Website Manager

 All players are provided with a team shirt and hat.

-Spring - There will be two practices and/or games per week.
 All activities are at either Davidsonville Elementary School or the Davidsonville Family Recreation Center.
-All games will be played “in-house” against other SMLL teams.
 Coach Pitch is played on Monday and Wednesday evenings, from 6:00 pm – 7:00 pm starting in late March/early April and running through early June.

 Juniors Baseball (13 – 15 year olds) - Not a Little League division – Spring and Fall